Tickencote, St Peter's Church

 As for the nave itself, it contains little of the original Norman work; it was rebuilt in 1791 on the foundations of the old nave.

 Quite why Tickencote church is not better known is a bit of a mystery to me.
-It is certainly every bit as interesting and more than many more publicised Norman churches.
-It truly is a hidden treasure, and deserves a visit.
+It is certainly every bit as interesting as more heavily publicised Norman churches.
+It truly is a hidden treasure and deserves a visit.